GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source.typ

 #import "/utils.typ": *

-== Single-source localization
+== Single-source localization <sec:ssl:single_source>
 #minitoc(indent: true)

 === Problem statement

 A robotic agent is evolving in a reverberant room.
 A single speech source is also present in the environment.
-The task consists in determining the relative angle between the agent position and the speech source.
+The task consists in determining the relative position a unique sound source.
-This value is referred as the #acr("DoA"). // TODO, this could be introduced in the SotA section
-// Only angular localization
+Although the focus will be directed towards methods predicting solely the #acr("DoA"), solutions that also estimate the distance to the source have been evaluated.
-// TODO add a figure to illustrate the DOA.
+// TODO add a figure to illustrate the DOA + distance, basically a scheme of the problem
+#figure(
+  square(size: 10em, stroke: 2pt),
+  caption: [
+    Illustration of the #acr("SSL") problem setting
+  ],
+) <fig:ssl:single_source:ssl_schema>

 As seen in @sec:ssl:sota:ssl_in_robotics, multi-modal information can be leveraged to perform #acr("SSL") in a robotics context. // TODO: remove if we end up not talking about A/V SSL
 However, in this chapter, we will focus on the exclusive use of audio information.
 This choice is more representative of the classical formulation of the #acr("SSL") problem and although simpler to formulate constitutes a challenging task.